GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 {% Aside 'key-term' %}
-DOM-based cross-site scripting happens when data from a user controlled _source_ (like user name, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.
+DOM-based cross-site scripting happens when data from a user controlled _source_ (like username, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.
 {% endAside %}